CloutContracts/whitepaper/README.md

 Optimistic rollups on Ethereum allow for low gas fees and expanded DAPP capabilities.

 ## Regarding Liquidity
+Given many of the technological integrations and various capabilities, liquidity shouldn't be much of an issue.
+Infact, this exapnds upon a new class or varation of utility tokens.

 ## Different Utility Usecases
+Most of the usecases mentioned are centered around the utilization of CloutContracts as a tool.
+Many people can launch their own high speed DAPPs and networks with ease, and these are part of the large usecases of CloutContracts as a whole.

 ### CloutPool Partnership
+CloutPool can help in multiple ways.
+For starters, the eventual software layer that CloutPool wants to build is centered around infrastructure as code and its own various microservices.
+CloutContracts can be integrated into many of those systems.
+CloutPool can also help in the fact that many people building DAPPs untop of CloutContracts may integrate mining capability.

 #### Datastore for Mining
+DAPPs on CloutContracts can run various algorithms provided it is build untop of its network.
+This can include various PoW (Proof of Work) functions for people who want to make their smart contracts mineable.

 #### Software Layer Compatibility
+As mentioned, CloutContracts wants to also be integrated on various infrastructure as a code services and the software layer CloutPool is trying to built.
+However, CloutContracts is still its own seperate network.
+This means that if an application launching CloutContracts as a microservice isn't built or integrated as a plugin to CloutPool's software layer, this has no effect on CloutContracts as a network.

 ## The Future
+In the future, there could be lots of possibilities and perhaps further phases.

 ## Conclusion
+CloutContracts has lots of potential as not just a network, but perhaps an establisher of various protocols.

 ### Summary
+As mentioned, CloutContracts is a smart contracts layer and network.

 ## See Also
+[1] \
+[2]